khu-wafer/robot_communication/README.md

 You can refer to the [SLAM Repository](https://github.com/khu-wafer/robot_slam) for robot coordinates.

 ### Server
 5-1.
+Run roscore
+'''
+roscore
+'''

+5-2.
 Open a terminal, navigate to the location of server.py, and run the server.
 If the following message appears, the server is running successfully.
 ```
 python server.py
 ```